Provable Multi-Task Representation Learning by Two-Layer ReLU Neural Networks: Theoretical Results

-Theorem \ref{thm:lower} implies that any random feature model requires a number of neurons and/or samples that is exponentially large in $d$ in order to solve a downstream sparse parity task with a linear classifier.
-On the other hand, our Theorem~\ref{thm:1} guarantees that after multi-task pre-training, the output embedding admits a linear classifier that solves the $(r,\mathbf{u})$-sparse parity on the extracted $r$ coordinates, with the number of neurons and samples of the downstream task of the order of $\exp(\poly(r))$.
+\end{theorem} Theorem \ref{thm:lower} implies that any random feature model requires a number of neurons and/or inverse margin that is polynomially large in $d^r$ in order to solve a downstream sparse parity task with a linear classifier.
+Note that the margin (i.e. inverse of $B$ in Theorem \ref{thm:lower}) is inversely proportional to the number of samples that are required to learn the classifier \cite{shamir2015sample}.
+On the other hand, Theorem~\ref{thm:1} guarantees that after multi-task pretraining, the output embedding admits a linear classifier that solves any sparse parity task on the extracted $r$ features, with the number of neurons and samples of the downstream task of the order of $\exp(\poly(r))$.